git commands

 git diff --check | perl -pE "s/:\d+:/:/g" | sort -u

-git diff --check | perl -pE "s/:\d+:/:/g" | sort -u | wc -l
+- display unique filenames with merge conflict markers git diff --check | perl -pE "s/:\d+:/:/g" | sort -u | wc -l

-- count number of unique conflicted files
+- count the number of unique conflicted files